Next steps in tracing your Irish family history

-Seafaring ancestors from Wicklow If you've already taken your first steps to tracking your Irish family history, it's probably a bit late for this warning, but I'll give it anyway: Be aware that hunting for and finding ancestors, especially in Ireland, is an addictive pastime.
+If you've already taken your first steps to tracing your Irish family history, it's probably a bit late for this warning, but I'll give it anyway: Be aware that hunting for and finding ancestors, especially in Ireland, is an addictive pastime.
 If you want to jump ship, this may be your last chance!

 Of course, if you've already enjoyed the thrill of discovering a previously unknown ancestor or have recently uncovered some unexpected information about your forebears, you are quite likely to already be hooked.
 Don't worry.
 You're not alone.
-Irish family history addicts are harmless enough and the condition will bring you pleasure in spades.
+Irish family historians are harmless enough and the addiction will bring you pleasure in spades.
 It's even legal!

 Trouble is, like most addictions, it makes us impatient.
 So, too, do our modern lives.
 "Now!
 Now!
 Now!" is the mantra of the 21st century and we are all guilty of expecting the answer to practically every question to be waiting for us on the Internet.